UIUC-PPL/charmlite/README.md

     `./build AMPI-only <triplet> <compiler>? --with-production -DCSD_NO_IDLE_TRACING=1 -DCSD_NO_PERIODIC=1`
 - Only tested with non-SMP builds, SMP builds currently crash:
     - This can be fixed by correctly isolating globals as Csv/Cpv.
-- Minimal support for collective communication:
+- Minimal support for collection communication:
     - Broadcasts only work for groups.
         - Plan to use Hypercomm distributed tree creation scheme for chare-arrays:
             - [Google doc write-up.](https://docs.google.com/document/d/1hv-9qm1dXR8R1VJXgtyFHuhTUoa_izrm-jDXPqqkpas/edit?usp=sharing)